 Protecting Children in Public Spaces

-A multiphase initiative by the City of Winnipeg, with the support of the Canadian Centre, created to enhance children’s safety at City-run facilities, such as pools, libraries, and recreation centres.
+With the support of C3P, cities across Canada are working to enhance children’s safety at city-run facilities, such as pools, libraries, and recreation centres.

 Who is it for?

-With support from the Canadian Centre, the City of Winnipeg’s Community Services Department implemented a plan to examine and enhance safety protocols, reporting procedures, and staff training at City-run facilities to protect children from sexual abuse and exploitation.
-This initiative is the first municipal-level public safety program in Canada that focuses explicitly on the prevention of child abuse and exploitation in aquatic facilities, recreation and leisure facilities, and libraries.
+With support from C3P, cities implement a plan to first examine and then enhance safety protocols, reporting procedures, and staff training at city-run facilities to protect children from sexual abuse and exploitation.

 The initiative also targets facility users through printed media that encourages people to notify staff of unusual behaviour, such as taking pictures of children without permission, phones/cameras in change rooms, or other actions that make a reasonable observer uncomfortable.

 Through the operation of Cybertip.ca, C3P witnesses on a daily basis the behaviour of individuals who want to harm and find new tactics to exploit children.
 By taking proactive steps to create protective environments for children, participating cities are leading the country by enhancing measures to prevent child sexual victimization in public facilities.